Dialtor/Echo-Node/README.md

 echoUser.on("236517", "started", () => {
     console.log("started!");
-}); //spams with started after started, so might wanna only run shit once
+}); //spams with started after started, so might wanna only run it once

 echoUser.on("236517", "finished", () => {
     console.log("finitoed!");